fhunleth/midi_synth/README.md

 Commons-licensed data file that contains all of the [General MIDI](https://en.wikipedia.org/wiki/General_MIDI) instruments.
 It is a good place to start, but can be changed later on.

+IMPORTANT: If `midi_synth` has a compiler error on MacOS, it is likely that it is due to an error in a pkg-config file referred to by `fluidsynth.pc`.
+To fix, edit `/opt/homebrew/lib/pkgconfig/fluidsynth.pc` and remove the word "readline".

 ## Try it out using IEx